Colon and Rectal Center of Excellence

 Organ preservation solution

 Achieving organ preservation in colon and rectal cancer cases is optimal and improves patient outcomes.
 This is done by removing early, small and superficial tumors from inside the colon or the rectum using a technique called Transanal Endoscopic Microsurgery (TEMs).
 TEMs is performed by a highly skilled and trained surgeon using either laparoscopic or robotic technology.
 This is an outpatient surgical procedure that in highly effective and can result in cure without major surgery.
 This may also allow patients to avoid unnecessary chemotherapy or radiation.
 In order for this to be accomplished safely staging must be completed by a properly trained colon and rectal surgeon using Endoscopic Rectal Ultrasound, which is available through the AHN division of colon and rectal surgery.
+For tumors in the colon this procedure is done with the colonoscope and is called Endoscopic Mucosal Resection or EMR.

 Our radiation oncologists at AHN are led by Alexander V Kirichenko, MD, PhD in collaboration with Germany’s University Hospital Tübingen.
 This partnership is working to change the way selected rectal cancers are treated by employing Magnetic Resonance Imaging in hybrid with Linear Accelerator (MRI-LINAC) to deliver a high-dose boost to the tumor and avoid surgery.